Worst Pills, Best Pills

 The study found that inappropriate prescribing of antipsychotics to elderly patients cost the Medicare system more than $200 million in the first six months of 2007 alone.
 Although the labels of antipsychotics carry a boxed warning of an increased risk of death for elderly patients treated with these drugs, 91% of 2007 Medicare claims for atypical antipsychotics were associated specifically with this off-label use.
 (Read the Worst Pills, Best Pills News article here.)

-On May 24, 2013, the Centers for Medicare & Medicaid Services, as part of the National Partnership to Improve Dementia Care in Nursing Homes, issued new guidelines discouraging the use of antipsychotic drugs to treat dementia in nursing-home patients.
-The recommendations belatedly follow the May 2011 report by the Inspector General of the Department of Health and Human Services, which found that 14% of nursing-home residents had Medicare claims filed on their behalf for atypical antipsychotic medications, which have never been approved by the Food and Drug Association (FDA) for managing dementia.
+On May 24, 2013, the Centers for Medicare & Medicaid Services, as part of the National Partnership to Improve Dementia Care in Nursing Homes, issued new guidelines discouraging the use of antipsychotic drugs to treat dementia in nursing home patients.
+The recommendations belatedly follow the May 2011 report by the Inspector General of the Department of Health and Human Services, which found that 14% of nursing home residents had Medicare claims filed on their behalf for atypical antipsychotic medications, which have never been approved by the FDA for managing dementia.

 A study published in the British Medical Journal evaluated the risk of death associated with specific antipsychotic medications used in elderly residents in nursing homes.
 The study reviewed information relating to the risk of death when using different drug therapies and found that the risk of death varied according to the specific drug used.
 The authors of the study concluded: